 - Representation momentum (year-over-year changes in representation) increasing across entry, senior and executive career levels

-“We began focusing on the diversity of our workforce more than 6 years ago, and to be designated as the top company for women technologist by the Anita Borg Institute is deeply gratifying,” said Dr. Rebecca Parsons, Chief Technology Officer, ThoughtWorks.
+“We began focusing on the persity of our workforce more than 6 years ago, and to be designated as the top company for women technologist by the Anita Borg Institute is deeply gratifying,” said Dr. Rebecca Parsons, Chief Technology Officer, Thoughtworks.
 “Diversity benefits everyone and the industry is beginning to embrace this opportunity.
-The concrete commitment to measure and improve will expand diversity, fostering new ideas and better business results.“
+The concrete commitment to measure and improve will expand persity, fostering new ideas and better business results.“

-ThoughtWorks has implemented a number of programs and philosophies over the last six years to increase diversity within the company.
+Thoughtworks has implemented a number of programs and philosophies over the last six years to increase persity within the company.
 This includes

-- Reward teamwork: Creativity and innovative problem solving thrive when diverse opinions and perspectives are shared, and ThoughtWorks’ collaborative culture values teamwork and shared knowledge over individual heroics.
+- Reward teamwork: Creativity and innovative problem solving thrive when perse opinions and perspectives are shared, and Thoughtworks’ collaborative culture values teamwork and shared knowledge over inpidual heroics.

 An insights report from 2016 Top Companies program can be found here.